Police called after NYC funeral home puts bodies in trucks

 A person who answered the phone at the funeral home hung up without speaking.
 Subsequent calls went to voicemail, which was full.

-New York City funeral homes have struggled in the city since late March.
+New York City funeral homes have struggled as at least 18,000 people have died in the city since late March.

 The city set up temporary morgues.
 Hospitals used refrigerated tractor trailers to cart away multiple bodies at a time, sometimes loading them in public view on the sidewalk.
 Crematoriums have been backed up.
 Funeral directors across the city have pleaded for help as they have run out of space.